VincenzoBuonanova/VincenzoBuonanova/README.md

 ## ⚡ **Fun Fact:**
 When I'm not coding, I love playing chess and being a Dungeon Master for Dungeons & Dragons.
-I also collect models, read books on personal growth, and enjoy manga and manhwa.
-Spending time in the park fuels my lateral thinking and sparks creative solutions.
+I also collect models, read books, and chill on manga and manhwa.
+Time in nature sparks creativity and lateral thinking.